All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 What to record for each side effect: - Date and time: When did the side effect start?
 Was it morning, afternoon, or evening?
 Time of day patterns reveal whether the side effect is related to injection timing, food intake, or sleep - Severity (1-10 scale): Rate the intensity.
-A "3" nausea is very different from an "8" nausea in terms of what your provider will recommend.
+A "3" nausea is very different from an "8" nausea for what your provider will recommend.
 Use the same scale consistently so numbers are comparable over time - Duration: How long did it last?
 Minutes, hours, or all day?
 Side effects that last 30 minutes post-injection are treated differently than ones persisting for 12+ hours - What you were doing: Activity context matters.
 GI side effects after a high-fat meal are managed differently than GI side effects on an empty stomach.
 Note your last meal, exercise, and stress level - What helped: Did eating crackers resolve the nausea?
 Did lying down stop the dizziness?
 Did the side effect resolve on its own?
 Your doctor uses this information to recommend management strategies - Relationship to injection: How many hours after your injection did the side effect appear?
 For weekly GLP-1 injections, side effects often follow a predictable pattern (worst on days 1-2 post-injection, improving by day 4-5)

 The 30-second daily check-in: Set a daily phone alarm at the same time.
 Take 30 seconds to log: energy level (1-10), GI status (normal/mild/moderate/severe), any new symptoms (yes/no with brief description), and mood (1-10).
 This takes less time than scrolling social media and produces data that can change the course of your treatment.